Thursday, April 20, 2023

 There are several options to choose from:

 These 5" ones are my favourites.
-They're long enough to reach inside medium size cups.
+They're long enough to reach inside medium-sized cups.
 The added bonus with these stirrers is that they minimise the number of bubbles you incorporate as you mix the resin!

-- Wooden stir sticks.
+• Wooden stir sticks.
 Most people throw these away after a single use.
 But you don't have to!
-You can wipe off the excess resin, let the resin still on the stick cure, and use them repeatedly.
+You can wipe off the excess resin, let the resin that's left on the stick cure, and use it repeatedly.
+Because it's now smooth, it will glide through the resin easily.

 3. Wear Biodegradable Gloves